New York City Supermarket and Retail Store Accident Attorneys Holding Property Owners And Businesses Liable

 In many businesses, it is common practice to generate an accident report after an injury has occurred.
 This, however, does not mean that you need to sign the report or fill anything out.
 It is actually better that you do not sign anything or give any statements before speaking to an attorney.

 Doing so could void your potential right to financial compensation for your injuries.
 This also includes written reports and recorded statements for insurance companies.
 They will understand if you politely inform them that you need to speak with your attorney first.

 If a company report is generated after an accident, it is a good idea to send a written request for a copy of it after you have received the medical attention needed for your injuries.
 You will also want to keep a record of such request and provide it to your attorney.

 How long do I have to file a supermarket or retail store accident claim?

-Call an aggressive New York supermarket and retail store accident attorney today
+Call a team of NY supermarket and retail store accident lawyers today

 If you or a loved one have suffered a serious injury in a supermarket or retail store, contact The Law Offices of Michael S. Lamonsoff, PLLC, today.
-Our highly skilled attorneys work closely with experts in the field to investigate diligently while preparing and presenting the strongest argument available so you can recover the full amount of financial compensation in your case.
-We will take the time to listen to you, review the medical records, and thoroughly investigate your case.
-You can call the toll free number at (877) 675-4529 to schedule an initial consultation with a supermarket and retail store accident attorney that has the fortitude to handle your case aggressively.
-You can also fill out our easy consultation request form and we will get in touch with you shortly.
-At The Law Offices of Michael S. Lamonsoff, PLLC, we have over a century of experience diligently representing supermarket and retail store accident victims and their families, and we will fight for your rights to get you the financial compensation that you are entitled to and deserve.
+We have over a century of experience diligently representing supermarket and retail store accident victims and their families, and we will fight for your rights to get you the financial compensation that you are entitled to and deserve.